WrightonLabCSU/join_asvbins/README.md

 ## Output

+The candidate files concern sequences that are candidates to be matched to ASVs.
+In other words, a sequence is a sequence derived from the genome that is identified as a potential 16S rRNA gene by Barrnap or is an identified 16S rRNA gene sequence in the generic 16S rRNA gene data set by BLAST or MMSeqs2.
+These candidate sequences derived from the input genomes are in candidate_sequences.fna, and the statistics (E.g. BLAST, MMseqs, Barrnap) that describe those sequences are in candidate_statistics.tsv.
+The match files concern candidate sequences that matched to the provided ASV sequences by BLAST/MMseqs.
+The trimmed sequences are in match_sequences.fna, and the statistics that describe those sequences are in match_statistics.tsv.

 The program makes and removes many temporary files while running, but when the program finishes running only 4 files should remain in the output directory.
 The output files are:

 1. candidate_statistics.tsv
 2. candidate_sequences.fna
 3. match_statistics.tsv
 4. match_sequences.fna

-The candidate files concern sequences that are candidates to be asvs.
-A sequence is a candidate if BLAST/MMseqs matches it to a sequence in the generic 16S data set, or it is identified as a potential 16S by Barrnap, and it meets our own selection criteria.
-The sequences themselves are in  candidate_sequences.fna, and the numbers that describe those sequences are in candidate_statistics.tsv.
-The match files concern sequences previously found to be candidates, and where matched to the ASV sequences by BLAST/MMseqs.
-The sequences themselves are in  match_sequences.fna, and the numbers that describe those sequences are in match_statistics.tsv.

 ## Use Example

 ```
 join_asvbins \
         -b path/to/bins/folder/or/file.fa \
         -a /path/to/asv/file.fa \
         -o /path/to/output \
+        -g <Path to a generic 16S fasta> \
         -t 20 # Threads
 ```

 The most important command line options are:

 ```
-  -b BINS, --bins BINS  The bin that you would like to match asvs to.
+  -b BINS, --bins BINS  The bin that you would like to match ASVs to.
 This can be an fna file that has all the bins
                         combined or a directory of bins in separate fa files, but you must run the rename script
                         before you use this tool

   -a ASV_SEQS, --asv_seqs ASV_SEQS
-                        The asvs you would like to attach to your bins.
+                        The ASVs you would like to match to your bins.

   --bin_16S_seqs BIN_16S_SEQS
-                        Provide a fasta file of 16S sequences to serve as input to the second search in the sequence, the search matching bins against asv's.
+                        Provide a fasta file of 16S sequences to serve as input to the second search in the sequence, the search matching bins against ASV's.
 If this argument is provided then the bins argument will be ignored and the stage on fast and stats.tab not be made.
 Note
                         that your sequences must be trimmed, before you run this program. (default: None)

   -o OUTPUT_DIR, --output_dir OUTPUT_DIR